Unik-lif/Unik-lif/README.md

 - 👋 I’m @Unik-lif
 - 👀 I’m interested in security & OS & Hardware security.
-- 🌱 I’m currently learning basics to aid my future work in systems
+- 🌱 I’m currently learning basic knowledge to aid my futural work in systems

 <!---
 Unik-lif/Unik-lif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.